aliveaydin/mhfz-documentcore-service/docs/service-design.md

 On Delete: Set Null
 Required: No

+- **encryptionType**: String
+  Relation to `fileobject`.id

+The target object is a sibling object, meaning that the relation is a many-to-one or one-to-one relationship from this object to the target.

+On Delete: Set Null
+Required: Yes

 ### Session Data Properties

 Session data properties are used to store data that is specific to the user session, allowing for personalized experiences and temporary data storage.